 Haphazard Rating for Rio Lagartos and Las Coloradas: 2 of 5.
-Add two ambulances if you rent a car and drive yourself.

 There are a few well-down flamingo-watching destinations across the globe:

 - Aruba: The Renaissance Private Island Hotel, but you have to stay at the hotel to use their beach and hang with the birds